theshadow/weazelrp.news/content/contributing/index.md

 ### Active vs Inactive?

 An active citizen, place, or organization is one that is active in the city.
-Places such as Benny's shop, a citizen employed by Benny's, or the LSPD are exampels of active entities in the game.
+Places such as Benny's shop, a citizen employed by Benny's, or the LSPD are exampels of active entities in the city.
 Inactive entities are ones that may/may not actually exist in the city.
 Organizations such as the Los Santos Fire Department (LSFD), which would exist in an IRL city but do not exist in ours.
 When you're reporting on an active entity be sure to get your facts straight and keep creative elements to a minimum.

 ## How to Report?